Mental health services for schools in Northern Ireland

 Other avenues of support you could explore are:

-- Find your local point of access: Is there a local central gateway through which you refer all children if you have mental health concerns?
+- Find your local point of access: Is there a local central gateway through which you refer all children and young people if you have mental health concerns?
 These arrangements can help schools understand and build up knowledge on who locally might support different levels of need.

 - The Public Health Agency’s Mind Your Head website: find information about different mental health needs, advice about how to support others and links to local services.